The Consensus Trap: Dissecting Subjectivity and the "Ground Truth" Illusion in Data Annotation: Discussion

 \subsection{Cross-Conference Trends in Data Annotation Research}

-Analysis of the corpus reveals that the ground truth illusion is refracted through distinct disciplinary lenses that prioritize different stages of the annotation pipeline.
-Human-computer interaction venues, primarily CHI and CSCW, conceptualize the problem as a failure of labor infrastructure and interface design.
-These studies highlight how platform architectures and rigid layouts force workers to prioritize throughput over human perception, framing the consensus trap as a byproduct of limited worker agency.
-Conversely, FAccT and AIES frame the illusion as a political crisis of epistemic justice, critiquing identity reductionism in classification schemas that satisfy mathematical tractability while erasing minoritized counter-stories.
-The machine learning community at NeurIPS focuses on technical debt and data cascades, where unrecorded choices during annotation propagate into catastrophic downstream failures.
-While exploring model-as-a-judge configurations, this stream often treats human disagreement as a latent variable or noise to be mathematically cleaned rather than a vital signal.
+The ground truth illusion is refracted differently across disciplines, with each venue foregrounding a distinct stage of the annotation pipeline.
+Human-computer interaction venues, primarily CHI and CSCW, frame the problem as a failure of labor infrastructure and interface design, arguing that platform architectures force workers to prioritize throughput over perception—casting the consensus trap as a byproduct of constrained worker agency.
+FAccT and AIES treat it as a political crisis of epistemic justice, critiquing identity reductionism in classification schemas.
+NeurIPS focuses on technical debt and data cascades, where undocumented annotation choices propagate into downstream failures; this stream tends to treat human disagreement as a latent variable to be cleaned rather than a signal to be preserved.
 In natural language processing, ACL research emphasizes the interpretive gap in communication, investigating rationale extraction to mitigate anchoring bias and noting that linguistic meaning is often too fluid for static gold standards.
-Finally, EAAMO focuses on geographic hegemony, critiquing Western recruitment norms and advocating for decolonized supply chains that integrate with informal local channels to reach populations frequently dismissed as hard to reach.
+EAAMO attends to geographic hegemony, critiquing Western recruitment norms and advocating for decolonized pipelines that integrate informal local channels to reach populations routinely dismissed as hard to reach.